Screen burn-in: Mitigation

 Screensavers derive their name from their original purpose, which was an active method of attempting to stave off screen burn.
 By ensuring that no pixel or group of pixels was left displaying a static image for extended periods of time, phosphor luminosity was preserved.
 Modern screensavers can turn off the screen when not in use.
+Some screensavers move around, such as those on DVD players or those on some television sets that move around paused video after a long period of inactivity.

 In many cases, the use of a screensaver is impractical.
 Most plasma-type display manufacturers include methods for reducing the rate of burn-in by moving the image slightly, which does not eliminate screen burn but can soften the edges of any ghost image that does develop.
 Similar techniques exist for modern OLED displays.
-For example, manufacturers of Android Wear watches with OLED displays can request that Android Wear enable "burn protection techniques" that periodically shift the contents of the screen by a few pixels.
+For example, manufacturers of Android Wear watches with OLED displays can request that Android Wear enable "burn protection techniques" that periodically shifts the contents of the screen by a few pixels.

-Other examples: Apple's iPhone X and Samsung's Galaxy series both mitigate or delay the onset of burn-in by shifting the pixels every minute or so for the battery, Wi-Fi, location, and service bars.
-Also, parallax scrolling may be enabled for the home screen to give icons a 3D-like effect, a setting Apple refers to as "perspective zoom".
-AG Neovo patented Anti-burn-in technology is also using pixel shifting to activate the pixels to move by the designed time interval to prevent burn in effect on LCD monitors.

 Google requests that when these techniques are enabled, watch face developers do not use large blocks of pixels so that different pixels are burned in with each shift, reducing the overall wear of the pixels.

-Some screensavers move around, such as those on DVD players or those on some television sets that move around paused video after a long period of inactivity.
+Apple's iPhone X and Samsung's Galaxy series both mitigate or delay the onset of burn-in by shifting the pixels every minute or so for the battery, Wi-Fi, location, and service bars.

 Depending on the type of screen, it is sometimes possible to remedy screen burn-in through the use of remedial software and remedial devices.
-In the case of OLED screens on Android phones, burn-in reduction apps can display an inverted image of the navigation and status bars (which are constantly displayed and therefore the most likely elements to be burned in) to burn in opposite pattern, resulting in a screen whose sub-pixels have more even luminosity and therefore less visible burn-in artifacts.
+In the case of OLED screens on Android phones, burn-in reduction apps can display an inverted image of the navigation and status bars (which are constantly displayed and therefore the most likely elements to be burned in) to burn in an opposite pattern, resulting in a screen whose subpixels have more even luminosity and therefore less visible burn-in artifacts.

 Historical notes

 The most prevalent burn-in image on early televisions was said to be that of the RCA Indian-head test pattern, which would often follow the formal television station sign-off.
-This was due to the viewer leaving the television set on at the end of the day, which was not recommended by the television manufacturers.
+This was due to the viewer leaving the television set on at the end of the day, which was not recommended by television manufacturers.